torognes/vsearch/README.md

 files.
 These DLL's have been obtained for mingw-w64 from the MSYS2 platform.

-**Documentation** The VSEARCH user's manual is available in the `man` folder in the form of a [man page](https://github.com/torognes/vsearch/blob/master/man/vsearch.1).
-A pdf version ([vsearch_manual.pdf](https://github.com/torognes/vsearch/releases/download/v2.29.0/vsearch_manual.pdf)) will be generated by `make`.
+**Documentation:** The VSEARCH user's manual is available in the `man` folder in the form of a [man page](https://github.com/torognes/vsearch/blob/master/man/vsearch.1).
+A pdf version ([vsearch_manual.pdf](https://github.com/torognes/vsearch/releases/download/v2.29.1/vsearch_manual.pdf)) will be generated by `make`.
 To install the manpage manually, copy the `vsearch.1` file or a create a symbolic link to `vsearch.1` in a folder included in your `$MANPATH`.
 The manual in both formats is also available with the binary distribution.
-The manual in PDF form ([vsearch_manual.pdf](https://github.com/torognes/vsearch/releases/download/v2.29.0/vsearch_manual.pdf)) is also attached to the latest [release](https://github.com/torognes/vsearch/releases).
+The manual in PDF form ([vsearch_manual.pdf](https://github.com/torognes/vsearch/releases/download/v2.29.1/vsearch_manual.pdf)) is also attached to the latest [release](https://github.com/torognes/vsearch/releases).

 ## Packages, plugins, and wrappers